 Tyler graduated from the University at Buffalo School of Law Magna Cum Laude, where he served as Publications Editor of the Buffalo Law Review, and as a member of the UB Law softball team.
 Before law school, Tyler graduated from SUNY Geneseo, where he has worked as an adjunct professor, teaching Legal Writing.

-Tyler lives in the Village of Fairport with his wife and son, and spends his time with family, friends and pets.
+Tyler lives in the Village of Fairport with his wife and two children, and spends his time with family, friends and pets.
 With a passion to grow the Rochester business community, Tyler supports entrepreneurs at local universities, and serves as a member of the Entrepreneurship Committee of Digital Rochester, planning local events for entrepreneurs to learn from the successes and failures of one another.
 Tyler also serves on the Foundation Board for Lifetime Assistance, Inc., a not-for-profit committed to supporting individuals with developmental disabilities, and on the Board of the McQuaid Jesuit Young Alumni Association.